Higher Josephson harmonics in a tunable double-junction transmon qubit: Data Analysis

 \section{Data Analysis}

-Figure \ref{fig_supp_analysis} presents the data analysis that was done in order to extract the transition frequencies from the raw data.
-We started from performing a two-tone power spectroscopy at each specific flux point, where in this figure we present the data for the points at $\Phi_\textrm{e} = 0$, at a flux which corresponds to $\lambda \approx 1$, and at $\Phi_\textrm{e} = 0.5\Phi_0$.
-Next, the signal was averaged over the amplitude to reduce background noise, where the range of amplitudes was adapted according to the transition.
+Figure \ref{fig_supp_analysis} presents the data analysis done in order to extract the transition frequencies from the raw data.
+We started from performing a two-tone power spectroscopy at each flux point, with the presented data given at $\Phi_\textrm{e} = 0$, $\Phi_\textrm{e} = 0.31\Phi_0$ which corresponds to $\lambda \approx 1$, and $\Phi_\textrm{e} = \Phi_0/2$.
+Next, the signal was averaged over the drive amplitude to reduce background noise.
+The amplitude range was adapted for each transition and flux point, which resulted in power broadening of the $f_{01}$ transition.
 Finally, we fit a Lorentzian to each one of the transitions and extracted the frequency.
-Near $\Phi_\textrm{e} = 0.5\Phi_0$ we were only able to measure two transitions, $f_{01}$ and $f_{02}/2$.
+Near $\Phi_\textrm{e} = \Phi_0/2$ we were only able to measure two transitions, $f_{01}$ and $f_{02}/2$.

-Figure \ref{fig_supp_full_fit}a presents all four transitions ($f_{01}$, $f_{02} / 2$, $f_{03} / 3$, $f_{04} / 4$) that were measured as a function of flux.
-The lowest two transitions ($f_{01}$, $f_{02} / 2$) were fit using the full two-mode model described in Section \ref{section_full_circuit}, which provided a good prediction for the $f_{03}$, $f_{04}$ transitions (dotted gray lines).
-Using the parameters extracted from the fit we simulated the first excited state of the internal mode (purple).